gbif/regionalnodes/sessions.md

 Update on BioDATA  - DNA metabarcoding data management

-### Group 2 – tools to support nodes with data mobilization strategies
+### Group 2 – Tools to support nodes with data mobilization strategies

 {: .notification .is-info}
 Please review these links and materials as references for the live demo session.